Ancho is a dried chili originally from Mexico. When fresh it is called a pablano.

 Strain and rinse the lentils.

-Roughly chop the jalapeno and pickled onion.
+Roughly chop the jalapeno.

 Roughly chop the coriander.